MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ## Windows debugging tools - WinDbg

-For full details on the updates to Windows Debugging tools including, WinDbg see [WinDbg Release Notes](./debuggercmds/windbg-release-notes.md).
-Major new features are listed here.
+Major new WinDbg features are listed here.
+For full details on the updates to WinDbg see [WinDbg Release Notes](./debuggercmds/windbg-release-notes.md).
 For general information about the debugging tools, see [What is WinDbg?](./debuggercmds/windbg-overview.md).

 ### Live Linux debugging